Tactics to Help You Excel with Google’s Responsive Search Ads

-by Natalie Crouch
+by Natalie Temple

 When you make a search on Google, they run all indexed sites through a series of algorithms designed to check each one against a list of ranking factors.
 There’s more than 200 ranking factors in total, so these algorithms make it easier to filter out the best quality sites, most relevant to your query.